- This is a Windows Update error that can occur if your system files are damaged.

 Updating your Windows 10 computer should be a smooth task.
-However, this is not always the case.
-Oftentimes, Windows 10 users can’t install the latest updates on their computers due to various technical issues and errors.
+However, this is not always the case, and sometimes you might get a Windows Update error 0x80200001.

 - Go to Settings.